mdalisouayah/Machine_Trading/Readme.md

 - The code folder has all the notebooks used in this project.
-- The report folder contains the executive summary and the accompanying images
+- The report folder contains the technical report and the accompanying visualizations
-- The sources folder contains links to the different libraries used in this project
+- The sources folder contains links to the different open source libraries used in this project
-- The x folder is trash bin, it contains retired files